citusdata/citus_docs/dist_tables/colocation.rst

 Table Co-Location
 =================

 Relational databases are the first choice of data store for many applications due to their enormous flexibility and reliability.
-Historically the one knock against relational databases is that they can only run on a single machine, which creates inherent limitations when data storage needs outpace server improvements.
+Historically the one criticism of relational databases is that they can run on only a single machine, which creates inherent limitations when data storage needs outpace server improvements.
 The solution to rapidly scaling databases is to distribute them, but this creates a performance problem of its own: relational operations such as joins then need to cross the network boundary.
 Co-location is the practice of dividing data tactically, where one keeps related information on the same machines to enable efficient relational operations, but takes advantage of the horizontal scalability for the whole dataset.

-The principle of data co-location is that all tables in the database have a common distribution column and are sharded across machines in the same way such that rows with the same distribution column value are always on the same machine, even across different tables.
+The principle of data co-location is that all tables in the database have a common distribution column and are sharded across machines in the same way, such that rows with the same distribution column value are always on the same machine, even across different tables.
 As long as the distribution column provides a meaningful grouping of data, relational operations can be performed within the groups.

 Data co-location in Citus for hash-distributed tables
 -----------------------------------------------------